camalot/psievm/README.md

 | IgnoreInvalidMD5    	|    NO    	| Switch  	| $False     	| If the script should ignore failed MD5 hash validation |
 | VMRootPath            |    NO     | String    | $PWD        | The location to put the VM images |

+#### Other Functions

+    PS > Update-PSIEVM
+This will update your installed version of PSIEVM by getting the latest release that is available on GitHub.
+Once there is a "non-pre-release" version
+There will be an option to get the latest pre-release.

 #### OS / IEVersion
-This is the version of the OS that you want hosted and the version of IE you want with it.
+This is the version of the OS that you want hosted and the version of Internet Explorer / Edge you want with it.
 Here are the supported values:

 |        	| IE 6 	| IE 7 	| IE 8 	| IE 9 	| IE 10 	| IE 11 	| MS Edge 	| Requires 64-bit Emulation |
 |--------	|:----:	|:----:	|:----:	|:----:	|:-----:	|:-----:	|:-------:	|:------------------------: |